KDAB/cxx-qt/book/src/concepts/casting.md

 ## Accessing the base class

-To access the methods of a base class in Rust, use the `Upcast` trait like so `use cxx_qt::Upcast;`.
+To access the methods of a base class in Rust, use the `Upcast` trait like so `use cxx_qt::casting::Upcast;`.
 Objects with base classes can then be accessed with the following methods

 | Self Type        | Method         |